 Slow-Smoked Pulled Pork Shoulder with Tangy Cider Vinegar Sauce

 Tender, smoky pulled pork shoulder slow-cooked over hickory wood chunks and served with a tangy cider vinegar barbecue sauce.
-This american-inspired bbq & smoked ready in about 495 minutes pairs pounds pork shoulder (Boston butt), teaspoons salt, pounds hardwood charcoal for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 450 calories and feeds 8, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This american-inspired grilling ready in about 495 minutes blends pounds pork shoulder (Boston butt), teaspoons salt, pounds hardwood charcoal into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 450 calories and feeds 8, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients